Peter closed his locker. “Who’d you talk with yesterday?”

 [Fuck.]
 Peter looked at her, astonished.
 [I’ve never gone this deep.
 This is—]

-Blake walked up to Kora.
-“Think you’re hard, don’t you Holly?
-Hate to break it to you, but you’re a goddamn cheerleader—you prance around in a watered-down stripper’s outfit.
-What makes you think you’re gonna—”
+Blake tromped up to Kora.
+“Think you’re real hard, don’t you Holly?
+Think again, skank—you’re a goddamn cheerleader.
+You prance around in a watered-down stripper’s outfit.”

 “You BITCH!”
 He swung with his right.

-Kora leaned back and threw a two-fingered jab, connecting just below his adam’s apple.
+She leaned away and threw a two-fingered jab, connecting just below his adam’s apple.
 He stumbled back, coughing and gagging.

 “Gross.”
-Kora wiped her fingers on her thigh.
+She wiped her fingers off on her thigh.
 “Douche juice.”

-Blake’s goons surged forward.
+The goons surged forward.
 Chase Horton yelled, “Oh no you did not!”
-Logan McAllister couldn’t think of anything witty, so he yelled a phrase he’d heard from Meet the Parents.
+Logan McAllister couldn’t think of anything witty, so he yelled a phrase he’d learned from Meet the Parents.
 “You are going DOWN!
 You are going DOWN TO CHINATOWN!”